LPG Absorption or DC Compressor?

 Here’s a question we get asked often.
-What is the best upright fridge for my situation?
+What is the best type of upright fridge for my situation?

-Absorption Fridges perform their best when they are primarily operated on 240V or LPG in a stable and level situation, like in a houseboat, an off-grid house, weekender or cabin.
-The benefit of an LPG fridge is you only need to invest in a bottle of gas and you are up and running for weeks or months at a time - so the up-front costs are minimal.
+LPG Absorption Fridges perform their best when they are primarily operated on LPG in a stable and level situation, like in a houseboat, an off-grid house, cabin or camp site.
+LPG fridges have a small gas flame so they need to be installed correctly and well ventillated.
+For this reason we do not reccommend LPG fridges for use in small or enclosed spaces like a caravan, boat or tiny house.
+One of the main benefits of an LPG fridge is the small up front cost - You only need to invest in a bottle of gas and you are up and running for weeks or months at a time.

 An absorption fridge uses heat to move the refrigerant through the cooling system.